Time Management, Finding Community and Accessing Support

 Mentees: use the prompts below to share your reflections and thoughts on your finding community during your first semester on campus.

-- What are you looking for in a community on campus this year?
+- What are you looking for in a community on campus?
 How do you want to engage with the campus community?

-- What types of new experiences and extracurricular activities are you interested in this year?
+- What types of experiences and extracurricular activities are you interested in while in college?

-- Are there clubs, student organizations or activities that you would like to participate in to help you feel connected to the campus community?
+- What types of clubs, student organizations or activities would you like to participate in so that you feel connected to the campus community?

-- Are there particular affinity groups that you hope to engage with on campus this year?
+- Are there particular affinity groups that you hope to engage with on campus?